DenebTM/perf-oriented-dev/exercises/sheet_01/sheet01.md

   generation -- certainly due to the overhead of context switching, inode allocation, etc.
 - Directory creation is slower than file creation.
+- For the slow test runs, there is high variance in the wall and system time measurements.

 **LCC3**: